Describing the Migdal effect with a bremsstrahlung-like process and many-body effects: Computational details and results

 with $N_{k}$ being the number of $k$-points sampled in the first BZ.
 As mentioned above, a homogeneous set of $6\times6\times6$~($5\times5\times5$) $k$-points for diamond (silicon) is used in this study.
 Given these $k$-point meshes we compute the averaged energy loss functions $\mathcal{F}\left(\omega\right)$ defined in Eq.~(\ref{eq:crystal form factor}) for various choices of energy cuts for diamond~(left) and silicon~(right) in the middle row of Fig.~\ref{fig:Band}, while in the third row of Fig.~\ref{fig:Band} we show the calculated spectra $\mathcal{F}\left(\omega\right)$ for various $k$-point meshes for the given energy cuts.
-It is evident that the computational parameters for the $k$-point meshes~($6\times6\times6$ for diamond and $5\times5\times5$ for silicon) and the energy cuts~($50\,\mathrm{Ry}$ for diamond and $20\,\mathrm{Ry}$ for silicon) are sufficient to guarantee the convergence.
+Following the convention in computational condensed matter physics, we quantify the uncertainties in our computation in terms of the tendency of convergence depending on these $k$-points and cut-energies $E_{\mathrm{cut}}$ adopted in calculation in Fig.~\ref{fig:Band}.
+In our computation, the differences between the event rates (after integrating over 0~eV to 50~eV) calculated from two sets of parameters are found to be convergent within 5\% for both diamond and silicon.
+Therefore the computational parameters for the $k$-point meshes~($6\times6\times6$ for diamond and $5\times5\times5$ for silicon) and the energy cuts~($50\,\mathrm{Ry}$ for diamond and $20\,\mathrm{Ry}$ for silicon) are sufficient to give a quantitative description of the Migdal effect at the present stage.